lukas-koschmieder/micress-pyiron-workflow/README.md

-# MICRESS&reg;Benchmark of Early-Stage Growth from Liquid State &ndash; pyiron Workflow
+# MICRESS®Benchmark of Early-Stage Growth from the Liquid State – pyiron Workflow

-This repository contains a Jupyter notebook (`Workflow.ipynb`) designed to demonstrate how to run MICRESS simulations using the pyiron workflow management tool.
-The benchmark focuses on modeling early-stage microstructure growth from the liquid state.
+This repository contains two Jupyter notebooks that demonstrate how to run [MICRESS](https://www.micress.de) simulations for a benchmark scenario involving early-stage grain growth from the liquid state:

+- `pyiron.ipynb` – Shows how to perform MICRESS simulations using the [pyiron](https://pyiron.org) workflow management system in a traditional, job-centric manner, including job setup, execution, and basic analysis.
+- `pyiron_workflow.ipynb` – Demonstrates how to run MICRESS simulations using the new [pyiron_workflow](https://github.com/pyiron/pyiron_workflow) interface, featuring a graph-based, function-oriented approach for building modular and reusable workflow pipelines.

+Together, these notebooks illustrate two complementary mechanisms for managing MICRESS simulations within the pyiron ecosystem.

 ## Prerequisites